 “THE DISCIPLE WHOM JESUS LOVED”

-John 13: 21-25; 18: 15-17; 19: 25-27; 20: 2-11: 21: 7, 20-23
+John 13: 21-25; 18: 15-17; 19: 25-27; 20: 2-11; 21: 7, 20-23

 J.R.
 I suppose if there was one impression we had this morning it was of the Lord’s love.
 We never fail to get that impression at the Supper.
 I was just thinking, after the meeting this morning, of the significance of what the Lord said according to 1 Corinthians 11: 24: “This is my body, which is for you”.
 That loaf comes to each one of us.
 We are not sitting at a table, as I suppose the disciples did at other times, with a dish in the middle and all helping ourselves, but the loaf comes round to each one of us, and it is meant to give each one of us an impression of the Lord’s love for us, just as in chapter 13 the Lord washed the feet of each disciple.
 He brought the hand-basin round to each one and washed the feet of each one and each one would get His own impression of the Lord’s love for him.
 That fact apparently affected John in chapter 13.
 It is the first time that he speaks of himself as the disciple whom Jesus loved.
 Jesus loved all the disciples, loved them with the same love, but John had the consciousness of His love.
 That is what the Supper is meant to convey to us, not only the general idea of the Lord’s love for us all, but the Lord’s particular love for each one of us, and that is what affected John.
 So he speaks of himself sometimes as the “disciple whom Jesus loved” but at other times as “the other disciple”.
 When he is not acting in the full consciousness of the Lord’s love he does not speak of himself in that way, but when he is, he calls himself the “disciple whom Jesus loved”, in the conscious enjoyment of it; and that is where we are meant to be.
 There is no power like it in the world.
 What is going to preserve us, dear brethren, is not our love for the Lord but the conscious sense of His love for us.
 Peter in his self-confidence at the end of this chapter 13 speaks of his love for the Lord; he failed in that, and we all fail in our love for the Lord, but what will preserve us is the conscious sense of the love of Jesus for each one of us, and to act and continue in the influence and sense of that love.